sarabDevOps/ImageFilteringSystem/README.md

 ### Getting Started

-Download the zip archive , Navigate to the folder usind command promt this command will let you run the project :
+Download the zip archive , Navigate to the folder using command promt ,

-java –cp ./oop.jar ie.gmit.sw.Runner.Runner
+This command will let you run the project :  java –cp ./oop.jar ie.gmit.sw.Runner.Runner

 ### Versioning